astropy/astropy/docs/coordinates/skycoord.rst

 using data in a |SkyCoord| object.
 Here a randomly generated data set (multivariante normal distribution) for both stars in the bulge and in the disk of a galaxy will be used.
 Both types will be plotted with different number counts.
-The final script can be found below.

 As in the last example, we first import the required packages.